tncvasconcelos/seed_dispersal/README.md

 21.02.04-treePlots.R - code for some descriptive plots

 21.02.10-functionsClimate.R - functions used to filter GBIF data and to extract summary statistics from climate layers

+summ_results.R - code to summarize table of parameters

+21.03.04-plotAICwts.R - code to make plot with aicw for OUwie results

+plot_corhmm.R - code to plot aicw for corHMM

 SummaryTable_corHMM.xslx - a one stop shop to navigate through the results saved in table_corhmm/